-Concentrations offered include:
+Concentrations offered:

-addiction studies pre-medical studies in medicine, dentistry, optometry and
+addiction studies American studies Archaeology environmental studies French studies gerontology pre-law studies pre-medical studies in medicine, dentistry, optometry, and veterinary medicine religious studies urban studies

-American studies veterinary medicine

-Archaeology pre-law studies

-environmental studies religious studies

-French studies urban studies

-Gerontology

 Concentrations from other academic units are also accepted by the college for students graduating with a major from the College of Arts and Sciences.
 Requirements for these concentrations are described under department entries as indicated.